danielwertheim/SisoDb-Provider/README.md

-# SisoDb - Simple-Structure-Oriented-Db - a document-oriented db-provider for SQL-Server.
+# SisoDb - Simple-Structure-Oriented-Db - a document-oriented db-provider for SQL-Server 2005-2012 & SQLCE4.

 By using SisoDb you get to store and retrieve complete POCO-graphs without having to specify: